MicrosoftDocs/mixed-reality/mixed-reality-docs/app-model.md

 ### Extended execution

 Sometimes your app needs to continue doing work in the background or playing audio.
-[Background tasks](https://docs.microsoft.com/windows/uwp/launch-resume/declare-background-tasks-in-the-application-manifest) are available on HoloLens with some [limitations](current-limitations-for-apps-using-apis-from-the-shell.md).
+[Background tasks](https://docs.microsoft.com/windows/uwp/launch-resume/declare-background-tasks-in-the-application-manifest) are available on HoloLens.

 ![Apps can run in the background](images/slide10-800px.png)